 Solar Energy International is the leader in developing industry aligned textbooks and curriculum.
-From our leading SEI Textbook Series to classroom presentations, assessments, and exercises, SEI's learning material is the leading curriculum in the industry.
+From our leading textbooks to classroom presentations, assessments, and exercises, SEI's learning material is the leading curriculum in the industry.

-Printed in full color with high resolution photos of real-world PV applications, informational graphs, and interviews with professionals throughout the industry, these textbooks set a new standard for renewable energy training programs all over the U.S. and internationally.
-This textbook series includes both introductory topics for people just entering the field and highly technical textbooks for solar professionals:
+Since 2003, SEI has published industry-leading textbooks that set the standard for renewable energy training programs all over the U.S. and internationally.
+These textbooks include introductory topics for people just entering the field, as well as highly technical topics for solar professionals:

 - Introduction to Renewable Energy

-iPad / iBooks Format - (Available now!
-Click here to purchase on iTunes)
+iPad / iBooks Format - Click here to purchase on iTunes

 Curriculum Licensing Program